Christian55diaz/TakeMYNotes/README.md

 ## Description

-My project here is a readme generator built in node js, using my terminal i had to install many packages to allow my generator to function properly
+My project is a online note-pad, a place where you can write notes, save said notes, and if you have way too many notes delete them.
+This project was by far most difficult one I have worked on trying to get it all neat and organized.

 ## Author

-Name: REadME Generator
+Name: TakeMYNotes

 Contact email: chrisdiaz5237@gmail.com